HHachem001/CtL_Final/README.md

 - CSS
 - JavaScript

-## Current Known Issues in Version v12.023A
+## Current Known Issues in Beta Version v12.023A

 - A.I.
 Course Notes search feature is not handing off user prompt to the larger LLM
 - IRC Code Extractor may not capture all Revenue Codes from the uploaded PDF